crixspine/PSR/README.md

 # Predictive State Representation (PSR) Models

 ## Description
 This toolkit allows the PSR modelling of dynamical systems to train agents in certain environments.
-The original code is from: *https://github.com/williamleif/PSRToolbox*, and is packaged into this modular Python library format which is much more efficient, readable and usable.
+The original code is from: *https://github.com/williamleif/PSRToolbox*, and is packaged into this modular Python library format which is much more usable.

 ## Basics
 * **environment**: Provides all the environments available to train the agent in. ``Maze``, ``PacMan``, ``StandTiger`` and ``Tiger95`` are all implmented in the code itself. ``GymEnv`` uses the OpenAI gym environments: *https://gym.openai.com/*.
 Use only Atari games with RAM as input: *https://gym.openai.com/envs/#atari*